La Luz del Mundo: Membership statistics

 There are no definitive statistics for the total membership of La Luz del Mundo.

-The church reported having over five million members worldwide in 2000, with 1.5 million of those in Mexico.
+The church reported 80 members in 1929, 75 thousand members in 1972, 1.5 million members in 1986, and 4 million members in 1992.
+In 1998 the church reported having over five million members worldwide, with 1.5 million of those in Mexico, and 30 thousand in Guadalajara.
+The church has an internal Ministry of Statistics, but researchers have not been able to access membership information.

-The 2000 Mexican census reported about 70,000 members five years or older nationwide, the 2010 census reported 188,326 members of any age, and the 2020 census reported 190,005 members of any age.
-The census did not report separate membership numbers for La Luz del Mundo prior to 2000.
+The decennial Mexican census captures religious affiliation but did not report separate membership numbers for La Luz del Mundo prior to 2000, because when indicating their religion, respondents were limited to selecting from a list of predefined choices that did not include La Luz del Mundo.
+Following a change that allowed respondents to specify their religion if they were neither Catholic nor nonreligious, the 2000 census captured La Luz del Mundo membership numbers for the first time, reporting a nationwide total of 69,254 members five years or older.
+La Luz del Mundo objected to the format of 2000 census, arguing that it discriminated against non-Catholic religious individuals who, unlike Catholic respondents, had to specifically state their religion.
+In 2010, the census changed the question about religious affiliation again, this time to make it completely open-ended, thus eliminating predefined choices.
+The 2010 census reported 188,326 members of any age, and the 2020 census reported 190,005 members of any age.

 The World Christian Encyclopedia reports 430,000 adherents in Mexico in 2000 and 488,000 in 2010.
 Based on the number of congregations and the average number of members per congregation, anthropologist Hugo G. Nutini estimated in 2000 that the Church had a total membership of around 1,125,000 adherents worldwide, with more than two-thirds of those in Mexico.
 In 2008, Fortuny and Williams reported a membership of 7,000,000 adherents worldwide.
 Anthropologist Ávila Meléndez says that official membership figures are plausible given the great interest it has generated among "religious authorities" and the following it receives in Mexico.

 In El Salvador, as of 2009, there are an estimated 70,000 members of La Luz del Mundo, which had 140 congregations with a minister and 160 other congregations with between 13 and 80 members.
 As of 2008, there were around 60,000 church members in the United States.

 Controversies and criticism

 La Luz del Mundo has been the subject of several controversies.
 Church leaders have been accused of creating a cult of personality, sexually abusing members, and have been criticized for amassing wealth, living a lavish lifestyle, and attempting to build entire cities.
-In 2022, the church director and self-proclaimed “Apostle of God” Naasón Joaquín García pled guilty to three charges related to sexually abusing children.
+In 2022, the church director and self-proclaimed "Apostle of God" Naasón Joaquín García pled guilty to three charges related to sexually abusing children.
 In December 2022, HBO and RAINN released an original documentary series titled Unveiled: Surviving La Luz Del Mundo, which tells the story of child sexual abuse within the church.